BioSSA/BioSSA.github.io/index.markdown

 <p><a href="https://github.com/BioSSA/BioSSA" class="btn btn-primary btn-lg" role="button"><span class="glyphicon glyphicon-save"></span>Watch GitHub Repository</a></p>
 </div>
 </div>
-# Possibilities of the package
+# Package features

-1. Loading the data from files given in the following formats (x,y, gene expression).
+1. Loading data from files given in the following formats (x,y, gene expression).
 2. Decomposition of data
 	-	Transformation of data to the scale 0-100% by AP and DV coordinates
 	-	Choice of rectangular area for analysis
 	-	Regularization of data (interpolation to regular grid), the step of the grid can be set.
 	-	Decomposition of regularized data by the 2D-SSA method